-The Zurich seminar program focuses on international law and comparative law issues in international business.
-The University of Zurich is the largest university in Switzerland and its Faculty of Law is particularly well known in the field of business law.
-In this program, a small group of selected Miami students has the opportunity to spend a week in Zurich with students and professors from the University of Zurich.
-These students then spend one week at Miami Law hosting visiting students from the Swiss university.
+The Zurich seminar program focuses on transnational and comparative law issues in business and finance.
+In this program, a small group of selected Miami students has the opportunity to spend 5 days in May in Zurich with students and professors from the University of Zurich.
+These students spend 5 days in February at Miami Law hosting visiting students from the Swiss university.

 About the University of Zurich